SIX FEET OF BURNING GROUND

 The Wildling Museum, Solvang, California

-Six Feet of Burning Ground.
+Building Six Feet of Burning Ground

 So many projects start with asking “What if….?”
 Six Feet of Burning Ground did just that.
-What if a wildfire had blazed across a landscape and 15 minutes later you had gone in, cut out a square of still burning ground and magically airlifted to a museum while it was still smoldering?
+What if a wildfire had blazed across a landscape and 15 minutes later you had gone in, cut out a square of still-burning ground and magically airlifted to a museum while it was still smoldering?
 Visually, It would be an unsettling but beautiful chunk of devastation that would exemplify the pressure of Climate Change – the theme of the exhibition at The Wildling Museum in Solvang, California.

 Artifacts from wildfires